mkhaled87/scots-ready/readme.md

 	>> Install

-Then, add the *mfiles* folder and all subfolders to MATLAB's path.
+This all build/install the MATLAB interface and will also add the *mfiles* folder and all subfolders to MATLAB's path.
 This should work in Linux, MacOS and Windows (not WSL).

 ## Quick Start